-Windfall: Australian Haiku is a small annual print publication which seeks to publish fine examples of contemporary Australian haiku.
-Submissions are welcome in July each year.
+Windfall: Australian Haiku is a small annual print publication with fine examples of contemporary Australian haiku.

 Editor: Beverley George.

 Founder and Manager: Peter Macrow.

 Published by Blue Giraffe Press.
 ISSN 1839-5449.
 Hobart, Blue Giraffe Press issue 1, 2012 –

 Issues 1-3 were designed and printed for Blue Giraffe Press by Picaro Press.

 Issue 4 – designed by Matthew George Design Pty Ltd and printed by Kwik Kopy Gosford

 In order to extend the publishing opportunities for haiku poets in this country, and as Windfall showcased only 63 selected haiku per issue, contribution was restricted to Australian poets resident in Australia.

 Windfall sought haiku relevant to the experience of urban and rural life in Australia.
 Observations that celebrated landform, seasons, and our unique flora and fauna, were welcomed.

 Editor for all issues of Windfall was Beverley George PO Box 3274 Umina Beach 2257 firstname.lastname@example.org